ziqin/SUSTech-CS307-Project2-Python/README.md

 ## 3. What to submit?

-- `schema.sql`: An file with table creation statements, constraints, index creation statements, and stored procedures if you have, but **without** data in tables.
+- `cs307.sql`: An file with table creation statements, constraints, index creation statements, and stored procedures if you have, but **without** data in tables.
 - `src.tar.gz`: An archive containing all your Python source files.
 We have provided a Python script named `bundle.py` for you to create a Gzip-compressed archive in a common format.